Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

     If you intend to generate email notification for the changes made in your Subversion repository or a specific path, it is a good practice to create a specific mailing list called ``projectname-svnevents``.
-    By doing so, |SYSPRODUCTNAME| users and project members interested in receiving the email notification just need to subscribe to the mailing list.
-In addition, the |SYSPRODUCTNAME| mailing list manager will archive all the email messages which can prove very useful for future reference.
+    By doing so, Tuleap users and project members interested in receiving the email notification just need to subscribe to the mailing list.
+In addition, the Tuleap mailing list manager will archive all the email messages which can prove very useful for future reference.
 See :ref:`mailing-lists` for mailing list creation.